copyrat90/gba-pico-gamepad/README.md

 # Credits

+This project is essentially an integration of the projects listed below.\
+Without them, this would not have been possible.

 * [gba-link-connection](https://github.com/rodri042/gba-link-connection) : Game Boy Advance (GBA) C++ libraries to interact with the Serial Port.
 * [GP2040-CE](https://github.com/OpenStickCommunity/GP2040-CE) : Gamepad firmware for the Raspberry Pi Pico
 * [gba_03_multiboot](https://github.com/akkera102/gba_03_multiboot) : Raspberry Pi GBA Loader